cloudfoundry/docs-services/build-tool-integration.html.md

-help - Displays a help message projects - Displays the sub-projects of root project 'hello-world'. properties - Displays the properties of root project 'hello-world'. tasks - Displays the tasks runnable from root project 'hello-world' (some of the displayed tasks may belong to subprojects).
+help - Displays a help message projects - Displays the sub-projects of root project 'hello-world'. properties - Displays the properties of root project 'hello-world'. tasks - Displays the tasks runnable from root project 'hello-world' (some of the displayed tasks may belong to sub-projects).

 To see all tasks and more detail, run with --all.